 I’m pretty sure you’d be having baking soda all the time at home.
 But will baking soda cut through the greasy stains.
 It’s a good deodorizer, but will it help you remove the stain mark?

-For comprehensive carpet cleaning results, you need something better.
+For comprehensive Carpet Mould Cleaning results, you need something better.
 Baking soda is good, but there should be something else, that would help you get some good sleep.

 You have your answer – VINEGAR!!!